This dictionary covers graphic design, prepress and print terminology

 Video compression/decompression (codec) format developed by SuperMac Technologies for use on a Mac.
 Later licensed to other companies as well.

-Abbreviation for Committee for the Integration of Prepress, Press and Postpress, replaced by the CIP4 committee who manage the JDF standard.
+Abbreviation for Committee for the Integration of Prepress, Press and Postpress, replaced by the CIP4 committee who manages the JDF standard.

 A book given as a reward to subscribers or for renewing the subscription to a newspaper or magazine.